 To protect the environment and meet local water needs.
 Water recycling is not a luxury but a necessity as water is a precious natural resource that is in short supply in semi-arid Southern California.
 There is no new water so recycled water reduces dependence on our limited water supplies helping to drouth-proof the rapidly growing Inland Empire.
 100 percent of the IEUA's recycled water is reused.
 Recycled water provides a safe, cost-effective and reliable supply of high quality water.

 Water treatment technology has been developed to mimic nature's cleansing process.
-Prior to its use, recycled water undergoes four stages of purification to produce a high-quality water that meets of exceeds standards making it safe to reuse.
-The three different stages of purification at a water recycling plant is an accelerated and controlled version of what occurs in nature, and can be as good as or even better than the natural process.
+Prior to its use, recycled water undergoes four stages of purification to produce a high-quality water that meets or exceeds standards making it safe to reuse.
+The purification at a water recycling plant is an accelerated and controlled version of what occurs in nature, and can be as good as or even better than the natural process.

 In the secondary stage of purification, the wastewater from the primary process is further treated in aeration tanks which contain naturally occurring microbes and enzymes that consume the dissolved and organic material that remains suspended in the water.
 Air is bubbled through the tanks to supply the microbes with oxygen.
 Following treatment, settling is used to separate those microbes from the water being treated.
 This highly treated water is then sent to the final process at the water recycling facility.

 In the tertiary stage of purification, filtration and disinfection are conducted.
-Any remaining suspended solids are removed u sig specialized granular material or membrane filters.
+Any remaining suspended solids are removed using specialized granular material or membrane filters.
 Similar to water plants that produce drinking water, the water in this process is fully disinfected to kill any remaining organisms in this final step of the water recycling process.
-Following the highly regulated, controlled, and complex purification process, the recycled water is distributed via its own dedicated pipeline system for a wide variety of reuse applications, concluding landscape irrigation, industrial, manufacturing and groundwater recharge.
+Following the highly regulated, controlled, and complex purification process, the recycled water is distributed using its own dedicated pipeline system for a wide variety of reuse applications, including landscape irrigation, industrial, manufacturing and groundwater recharge.

-The fourth stag occurs in the soil during recharge following purification at the water recycling plant.
+The fourth stage occurs in the soil during recharge following purification at the water recycling plant.

 IEUA conducts rail, weekly, quarterly, and annual sampling of recycled water based on a sampling schedule as require by regulatory permits, and reports the results to the California Department of Public Health and Regional Water Quality Control Board.
 Click here to view reports on Recycled Water.